pmukhin/rust-companies/README.md

 #### Trading
 * [BHFT](https://bhft.com/join-us) is a proprietary trading shop based out of Dubai, the internals are unknown, but they employ quite a few Rust developers according to Linkedin
 * [BlockTech](https://www.block-tech.io/careers) is a market maker based in Amsterdam, uses Rust for low latency components
-* [BLoSH](https://www.bloshtrading.com/) is a small proprietary trading shop that uses Rust in its trading stack
+* [BLoSH](https://www.bloshtrading.com/) is a small proprietary trading shop based in Amsterdam whose core trading code is all in Rust
 * [Flow Traders](https://www.flowtraders.com/careers/job-search/) is a market maker based in Amsterdam, uses Rust for DeFi, Blockchain, Digital Assets and other components
 * [Keyrock](https://keyrock.com/careers/) is a market maker based out of Brussels, uses Rust in its low latency components along with C++